wakatime/wakatime-cli/USAGE.md

 ## Internal INI Config File

-The plugins and waktime-cli use a separate internal INI file for things like caching auto-update requests to the GitHub releases API, and exponential backoff to the WakaTime API.
+The plugins and wakatime-cli use a separate internal INI file for things like caching auto-update requests to the GitHub releases API, and exponential backoff to the WakaTime API.
 The default internal INI config file location is `$WAKATIME_HOME/.wakatime/wakatime-internal.cfg`.